 “Michael’s [book] can spread the messages that I have always wanted to express most through bonsai . . . love for the mercy of all living things in the world, and peace: people’s hopes and dreams manifested through true works of bonsai, which can go far beyond human vitality.” —Shinji Suzuki, Kokufu and Prime Minister Award-winning bonsai master

-Bonsai Fundamentals Course – $49.99 Learn about 3 fundamental concepts of Bonsai: Plant Physiology, Japanese Aesthetics, and Design Principles from this online course that partners with Bonsai Empire (coming soon: Spanish and English subtitles)
+Bonsai Fundamentals Course – $49.99 Learn about 3 fundamental concepts of Bonsai: Plant Physiology, Japanese Aesthetics, and Design Principles from this online course that partners with Bonsai Empire and featuring the extraordinary garden of Mr. Shinji Suzuki.

 Styling and Refinement

 In Japan, a bonsai professional is considered to be one who styles and maintains trees owned by clients, and this remains one of the most rewarding of our services in the United States.
 We frequently have bonsai dropped off at the studio for styling, rewiring, or detailing.
 Also inquire about working on private collections on site.

 We do sell bonsai.
 Though much of the Crataegus Garden is a study museum that students work on, we sell everything from collected conifers to chojubai, all styled and in bonsai containers.

 Much of what we offer caters to those fully invested in the bonsai hobby.
 But bonsai is not just for those wanting to study it, or looking to hire a professional.
 Bonsai is for everyone.
 If you wish to experience bonsai, we invite you to contact us for a garden visit (we are open during the Covid-19 era for visits).

 The bonsai yard is offered as a no-fee sanctuary for those who have experienced recent loss or trauma and wish to be around trees.
 Some light bonsai activities are available on request.